abhiTronix/deffcode/docs/reference/ffdecoder/params.md

     Any improper `frame_format` parameter value _(i.e. either `null`(special-case), undefined, or invalid type)_ , then `-pix_fmt` FFmpeg parameter value in Decoding pipeline uses `output_frames_pixfmt` metadata property extracted from Output Stream.
 Thereby, in case if no valid `output_frames_resolution`  metadata property is found, then API finally defaults to **Default pixel-format**[^1] _(calculated variably)_.

-    !!! alert "The `output_frame_pixfmt` metadata property is only available when FFmpeg filters via. `-vf` or `-filter_complex` are manually defined."

 ??? info "Use `#!py3 frame_format="null"` to manually discard `-pix_fmt` FFmpeg parameter entirely from Decoding pipeline."

-    This feature allows users to manually skip `-pix_fmt` FFmpeg parameter in Decoding pipeline, essentially for using only `format` filter values, or even better, let FFmpeg itself choose the best available output frame pixel-format for the given source.
+    This feature allows users to manually skip `-pix_fmt` FFmpeg parameter in Decoding pipeline, essentially for using only `format` ffmpeg filter values instead, or even better let FFmpeg itself choose the best available output frame pixel-format for the given source.

 **Data-Type:** String